 As of this writing, the federal estate tax is scheduled for repeal as of January 1, 2010.
 The 2001 tax law that contains the repeal provision also sounds the death knell for the step-up in basis that is generally allowed to heirs.

-Instead, much like the gift tax, assets that pass to heirs will carry the owner’s (decedent’s) basis and will be subject to the capital gains tax when sold.
+Instead, much like the gift tax, assets that pass to heirs will carry the owner’s (decedent’s) basis and will be subject to the capital gains tax basis when sold.
 However, the reverse won’t be true.
 Heirs will not be able to take advantage of any unrealized capital losses.
 When the FMV of the asset is lower than the decedent’s basis, that will be the tax basis for the recipient.

 Some tax breaks are built into the new rule.
 Property passing to a surviving spouse will be eligible for $3 million worth of basis step-ups.
 In addition, an executor will be able to designate certain estate assets to receive up to $1.3 million in basis step-ups.
 This amount can be increased by any capital losses or net operating losses that the decedent was carrying forward.